Bi-Level Route Optimization and Path Planning with Hazard Exploration: Problem Statement

 Combining the underlying prior with the probability of an unknown hazard existing at $\vect{x}_u$ given all known hazards $\mylist{X}_k$, we get a prior unknown hazard probability of

 The prior given in \Cref{eq:combined_prior} assumes that the locations of the unknown hazards are spatially correlated with the known hazards.
-If there is no spatial correlation, or if the correlation structure is unknown, a uniform prior of $0.5$ could be used. \Cref{fig:hazard_distribution} shows an example of the unknown hazard probability.
+If there is no spatial correlation, or if the correlation structure is unknown, a uniform prior of $0.5$ could be used.